profile curation and automated feeds by GRRL! updated: March 4, 2026

 FACTIOD:

-Mathilda's full bio:
+Mathilda's bio:

 Mathilda Paatz is a German racing driver who traded Olympic skiing dreams for the racetrack—and promptly started making history as the first female driver supported by ADAC’s junior program and one of the few women racing wheel-to-wheel against the boys in European Formula 4.